-We applied certain limited procedures to the management's discussion and analysis, budgetary comparison information, and pension and OPEB schedules, which are required supplementary information (RSI) that supplements the basic financial statements.
+We applied certain limited procedures to management's discussion and analysis and the budgetary comparison schedule, which are required supplementary information (RSI) that supplements the basic financial statements.
 Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.